Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 What about WhatsApp or Zoom calls?

 For Zoom calls, the platform offers built-in recording features, though some require a paid subscription.
-Alternatively, you can use screen recording apps (many newer Android phones have this built in) or external recording devices like Plaud for reliable capture of important virtual meetings.
+You can also use screen recording apps (many newer Android phones have this built in) or external recording devices like Plaud for reliable capture of important virtual meetings.

 Never miss an important call again